-Khakassia is Siberia’s smallest region but one of Russia’s undiscovered historical gems considered a mecca of archaeological discovery within Siberia.
+Khakassia is Russia’s smallest region but is also one of Russia’s undiscovered historical gems considered a mecca of archaeological discovery within Siberia.

-Located in the south-west, Khakassia borders on the Kemorovo, Altai and Tuva regions of Russia.
-It has a population of 532,403, one third of whom live in the capital city of Abakhan.
+Located in the south-west, Khakassia borders on the Kemerovo, Altai and Tuva regions of Russia.
+It has a population of 532,403, one-third of whom live in the capital city of Abakhan.

 What Khakassia lacks in size it makes up for in its colourful impression.
 From the deep reds of the regions archeological sites to the vibrant greens of the Sayan mountain trails, each turn is brimming with a brand new experience.

 The region may only occupy a small corner of Russia but its ancient artifacts and mysterious monuments make it one of the richest archeological sites in the world.
 Khakassia’s many fortresses and inscriptions trace Russia’s historical origins back to its early Mongol origins.
 Menhirs, or standing stones, populate the area, creating a unique backdrop to every adventure.

 Khakassia is famous for its many lakes, including the Lake Shira known for its deep-blue mineral water that stretches for 935 kilometres across the region.
 Other lakes in Khakassia include the healing lakes Tus and Hankel and the pure-crystal water lake Marankul.
 Each lake in Khakassia is home to an array of rich and rare varieties of flora and fauna.